 Could weight loss surgery save your life?

-The benefits of weight loss surgery go beyond what the eye can see.
+Weight loss surgery benefits go beyond what the eye can see.

 If you are obese, surgery to lose weight may be safer than carrying around those extra pounds.